interzone2001/multi-player-card-dealer/README.md

 # Multi-Player Card Dealer

-A simple web application for dealing cards to multiple players (up to 60) with a beautiful visual interface and Excel export functionality.
+A simple web application for dealing cards to multiple players (up to 60) with a beautiful visual interface and Excel/PDF export functionality.

 ## Quick Start (Windows)